Simple mechanism that breaks the Hall effect linearity at low temperatures

-Another model system that we consider here is a regular array of circular inclusions in the conductive matrix, as shown in Fig. \ref{fig:geometries}b.
-The carrier density in the inclusion is $n_1$ and mobility is $\tilde{\mu}_1$, while in the matrix these values are $n_2$ and $\tilde{\mu}_2$.
+Another model system that we consider here is a regular array of circular inclusions in the conductive matrix, as shown in Fig. \ref{fig:geometries}b. {In the inclusions} the carrier density is $n_1$ and mobility is $\tilde{\mu}_1$, while in the matrix these values are $n_2$ and $\tilde{\mu}_2$, {respectively}.
 To obtain an approximate solution to this model, we apply a self-consistent mean-field theory~\cite{LL,MFT}.
-In this approach we approximate each element of the array as a circular unit consisted of the inclusion in the center covered by the matrix shell.
+In this approach each element of the array {is approximated} as a circular unit consist{ing} of the inclusion in the center { and} the matrix shell.
 We place this unit in the media with an effective conductivity tensor, solve corresponding electromagnetic problem, average the calculated electric field self-consistently, and obtain mean-field equations for the effective conductivity.
-Details of such calculations are described in details in Appendix~\ref{app1}.
-The obtained result can be presented in the form where $D=n_2\tilde{\mu}_2-n_1\tilde{\mu}_1$, and $S=n_1\tilde{\mu}_1+n_2\tilde{\mu}_2$.
-The mobilities in the circular islands, $\tilde{\mu}_1$, and in the remaining 2D gas, $\tilde{\mu}_2$, are calculated using Eq.~(\ref{mutilde}).
+Details of such calculations are described in Appendix~\ref{app1}.
+The obtained result can be presented in the form